peterquentin/plugin-axios/README.md

 });

 /**
-  * If you have a method on your request entity that does all the have lifting
+  * If you have a method on your request entity that does all the heavy lifting
   * You can call that function and that function should return the
   * request entity without calling the API
   */